mnsardone/Reddit-to-Telegram-Python-Bot/README.md

   - Template Option: This option is best for operations you would like to schedule and run repeatedly, or add to a larger body of code.
 The template.py file includes comments that explains what to enter and where.
   - GUI: Better for one off operations, or people that don't like messing with scheduling.
 Just the run the GUI file and follow the prompts

 * Step 6: Enjoy the results!
 Use this to send stuff to yourself or someone you care about or want to impress!
+Note you will only have to invite said individual into the public channel.